-Most major towns.
 Your Tour Leader will advise you on arrival.
-Exchanges at border.
+There are exchanges at the border.

-Available in Major towns.
-Always have some cash as back-up as they are not always reliable
+ATMs can be found in the major towns and cities for cash withdrawals in USD.
+Always have some cash back up as they are not always reliable

-Credit cards are useful and can be used in many places, but may be subject to a 10% service charge
+Credit card are widely accepted in many shops and restaurants but some may be subject to a service charge